Amar Jaleel

 Kazi Abdul Jaleel (Sindhi: قاضي عبدالجليل; born 1936 in Rohri), popularly known as Amar Jaleel, is a Sindhi fiction writer and columnist whose columns appear in various Sindhi, Urdu and English-language dailies of Pakistan.
 He has authored 20 books, and received awards including the Pride of Performance, the highest literary award in Pakistan, and Akhal Bharat Sindhi Sahat Sabha National Award (India).

 Early life

 Jaleel started writing stories when he was 10 years old.
-He played for his NJV School and also featured briefly in first class cricket as a wicketkeeper-batsman.
+He played cricket for his NJV School and also featured briefly in first class cricket as a wicketkeeper-batsman.

 Professional career

 Amar Jaleel started his career at Radio Pakistan, Karachi before being transferred to Islamabad, where he worked in different positions at radio and educational institutions.
 Now retired, Jaleel currently resides in Karachi, Sindh, where he spends his leisure time writing articles for various Pakistan newspapers, and is known as a popular columnist for Dawn and The Nation currently working with a private regional Sindhi TV channel as anchor program class room.